 Call JML Law

 It is important to understand that California law imposes time limits on how long employees have to take action after discrimination occurs.
 If you suspect that your employer has behaved unlawfully, call the California employment discrimination lawyers at JML Law.
 We offer free no-risk initial consultations to help you understand your rights and opportunities under the law.
-If you hire us, we work on contingency fee, meaning that you won’t owe any attorneys fees unless and until we recover compensation on your behalf.
+If you hire us, we work on a contingency fee, meaning that you won’t owe any attorney fees unless and until we recover compensation on your behalf.

 Give us a call at 818-610-8800 to schedule a time to meet with one of our attorneys.